LogicAnalyzer/report/chapters/chapter1/chapter1_introduction.md

 A key deliverable is this report.
 The report includes a thorough and detailed documentation of this project.
 The report is written in a way to allow a person with no knowledge on the project, but complete industry knowledge to complete the project only using the information contained in the document.
 The report also allows someone with no knowledge on the current state of the industry for logic analyzers to get a complete understanding through reading the report.

 ### Source Code ###
-All of the source code we wrote, including the USB device driver, sigrok device handler, verilog system implementation and microcontroller software are provided in a Github repository.
+All of the source code we wrote, including the USB device driver, sigrok device handler, Verilog system implementation and microcontroller software are provided in a GitHub repository.
 This source code is both compilable and synthesizable and can be used to program and use our product.
 We have also provided precompiled binaries for multiple platforms that can be used instead of compiling from source.

 <!-- ### Design Files ###
 We have provided the design files for our printed circuit board as well as the files necessary to manufacture the printed circuit board.
 We will also provide a complete bill of materials.
 Our intentions is that anyone can download the files, get the printed circuit board produce, and assemble the device if they wanted to. -->